Moduli interpretation of Eisenstein series: Generating all modular forms in weights , and a model for

 with an explicit nonzero constant $C$.
 (Here, if $\wtj=3$, we must have $\chi \xi \psi \neq 1$ in order for $\Eis' \in \Espace_2$ to be holomorphic.)
 Note that we have normalized the Petersson inner product so that it is insensitive to the choice of common congruence subgroup $\Gamma$ with respect to which $F$, $\Eis$, and $\Eis'$ are all invariant.

-We deduce from~\eqref{equation5.1} that for a given $F$, we can choose $\xi$ and $\psi$ (and, with them, $\Eis$ and $\Eis'$) so as to make the above inner product nonzero.
-Indeed, when $\wtj \geq 3$, then, regardless of $\xi$ and $\psi$, the $L$-functions on the right side are nonzero, since they are evaluated outside the critical strip if $\wtj \geq 4$, and at the edge of the critical strip if $\wtj = 3$ (see, e.g., Proposition~2 of~\cite{ShimuraSpecialValues}, or~\cite{JacquetShalikaNonvanishing} for a more general result).
-Thus we can also ensure that $\chi\xi\psi \neq 1$ as needed in the special case $\wtj=3$.
+We deduce from~\eqref{equation5.1} that for a given $F$, we can choose $\xi$ and $\psi$ (and, with them, $\Eis$ and $\Eis'$) so as to make $\langle F, \Eis \Eis' \rangle \neq 0$.
+Indeed, when $\wtj \geq 3$, then the $L$-functions on the right side are nonzero for arbitrary $\xi, \psi$, since they are evaluated outside the critical strip if $\wtj \geq 4$, and at the edge of the critical strip if $\wtj = 3$ (see, e.g., Proposition~2 of~\cite{ShimuraSpecialValues}, or more generally~\cite{JacquetShalikaNonvanishing}).
+Thus we can also ensure that $\chi\xi\psi \neq 1$ as needed when $\wtj=3$.
 On the other hand, if $\wtj=2$, then, by Theorem~2 of~\cite{ShimuraPeriods}, there exist $\xi$ and $\psi$ for which the right side of~\eqref{equation5.1} is nonzero.